cncf/cncf.io/README.md

 It's even more convenient to [install into your text editor](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#using-phpcs-and-wpcs-from-within-your-ide).

-Since the lfeventsci repo includes phpcs via composer, it will use that version of the binary even though you may have phpcs installed system-wide.
+Since the cncfci repo includes phpcs via composer, it will use that version of the binary even though you may have phpcs installed system-wide.
 So in the root of the repo you'll need to run the following so that it can find the WordPress standards from within your code editor:

 ```
 ./vendor/bin/phpcs --config-set installed_paths ~/Sites/cncf.io/vendor/wp-coding-standards/wpcs